blamassa/ts-studies/README.md

 # ts-studies
-Repository for studies on time series analysis, modeling and interpretation focusing on energy resources and socio-economic indicators.
+Repository for studies on time series analysis, modelling and interpretation focusing on energy resources and socio-economic indicators.